-7. If my building's refrigerant has a GWP lower than 2000, can I still qualify if I want to replace it with an even lower GWP?
+7. If my building's refrigerant has a GWP lower than 700, can I still qualify if I want to replace it with an even lower GWP?

-The replacement of existing refrigerants that are below 2,000 GWP would not independently meet minimum project eligibility requirements to qualify for an NJ Cool grant award.
-The program requires at a minimum, 75% replacement of high-GWP refrigerants, which at this time are defined as 2,000 GWP or higher.
-Therefore, an existing refrigerant with GWP below 2,000 would not meet the definition of a high-GWP refrigerant per the program.
+The replacement of existing refrigerants that are below 700 GWP would not independently meet minimum project eligibility requirements to qualify for an NJ Cool grant award.
+The program requires, at a minimum, replacing at least 75% of high-GWP refrigerants, which at this time are defined as 700 GWP or higher.
+Therefore, an existing refrigerant with GWP below 700 would not meet the definition of a high-GWP refrigerant per the program.